vc12345679/NI_GPIB_ENET_Py3/README.md

 ## Set up IP address

 The NI GPIB-ENET uses the obsolete **Reverse-ARP(RARP)** protocol for setting up the IP address (when switch-5 is **OFF**).
 The protocol works on Layer 2 (Data link layer), which means we cannot read/write the raw packets via Python3's builtin module `socket` on Windows.
 But it's doable on Linux.
-Please refer to https://www.cloudshark.org/captures/c6729d0fc558 for the details of the request/reply packets.
+Please refer to https://www.cloudshark.org/captures/c6729d0fc558 for the details of the RARP request/reply packets.

-#### Example raw packets
+#### Example RARP reply packet
 Just an example, in my case

 | Item  | MAC Addr | IP | IP(hex) |